-The City Cast Salt Lake team ventured to the Utah State Fair to take in the sights and eat fried foods.
+The Utah State Fair is underway with many sights to see and fried food to eat.
 This cherished annual event is going on through Sunday, Sept.
-17. Here are just a few of the best things to see and do there.
+15, so get yourself over to Fairpark.
+Here are just a few of the best things to do there.

 Butter Cow